misua/linkedlist-1/README.md

 - 🌱 I’m currently learning Kubernetes,Cloud,any IAC,Python & Go

 - ⚡ Fun fact: Fun fact:
-    <small> My computers have been dancing to the Linux beat for as long as I can remember, turning every tech session into a fun-filled open-source fiesta!</small> 🐧💾
+    <sup> My computers have been dancing to the Linux beat for as long as I can remember, turning every tech session into a fun-filled open-source fiesta! 🐧💾

 - ❓ About this code